 There is now a growing chorus of voices, particularly within law enforcement, corrections and the justice system that treatment is more likely to break the cycle of addiction and crime that affects so many communities than traditional responses like incarceration.
-And among those who responded to the National Safety Gaps Survey who said they received either mental health or substance abuse treatment, about 9 out of 10 reported it was helpful.
+And among those who responded to the National Safety Gaps Survey who said they received treatment for either mental health or substance use disorder, about 9 out of 10 reported it was helpful.